grahamegrieve/ClinicArrivals/documentation.md

 ## Carers

-Note: Many patients are brought in by someone else, and so the phone may be associated with a carer not the patient (e.g. perent, partner or son/daughter).
+Note: Many patients are brought in by someone else, and so the phone may be associated with a carer not the patient (e.g. parent, partner or son/daughter).

-Todo: how much support does the PMS have for tracking associated mobile phone numbers?
+TODO: how much support does the PMS have for tracking associated mobile phone numbers?
-* include a database for the app so it can remember links made ?
+* include a database for the application so it can remember links made ?

 ## PMS Interface